nobel002/NeuraNet.cs/README.md

 - [ ] Check how we can save the nets to dll's or somthing
 - [ ] Finish the net class
 - [ ] Fix the write to `.ai` because its broken...
 It does generate the matrix but doesnt generate the .ai file properly try a {4x3,2} shap for example it doesnt write that to a file which is obviously wrong.
+- [ ] Make it so that it doesn't only lean to NEAT because that would be to small of a thing to focus on.
+Hence I need to update the mutation function so that it is't always random mutations.

 + in the Creator class
 - [ ] Train() { }
 - [ ] Mutate() { }
 - [ ] Sort() { }
+- [ ] Add an option to choose for howlong we must train the networks.
+Options may include: a specified number of itterations.
+(Pro's: the training will always finish even if their isnt inprovement, Cons: see the pro's) or until a specified succes rate is reached.
+(Pro's 'n cons see the previous but invert the arguments).
 + in the Net class
 - [ ] Check wheter the provided synapses match the synapses shape in the SetSynapses();
 - [ ] Normalise the outputs.